nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 4. The use of extra and invalid prefixes/parameters will not be detected properly, resulting in the wrong error message being displayed.

-5. Long tags cannot be displayed properly in the app and might overlap with other details of patients.
+5. Long tags cannot be displayed properly in the app and might overlap with other details of the patient in the patient card.
 As such, we advise against the use of long tags.

 6. Some invalid birthdays can be added/edited to a patient e.g. 30 February.

-7. For the `view` command, users will have to click on the patient themselves in order to see the patient’s details and record.
+7. For the `view` command, users will have to click on the patient card themselves in order to see the patient’s details and record.

 8. The minimize button for the help window might not work for some users.